Last updated: March 2021

 The Dutch strategy explicitly mentions undocumented migrants as a group to be vaccinated.
 But local civil society reports that so far very little has been done to practically implement this provision.
 The Rotterdam Undocumented Support Centre (ROS), for instance, declared “We regularly ask the [Amsterdam] municipality but we haven’t got a response yet”.

 According to FAQs on the vaccines published on the Polish government’s website, “Foreigners with the right to stay are vaccinated on the same terms as Polish citizens”, which implies that people with irregular status wouldn’t be included.
 Polish officials have further confirmed this on TV interviews.
+However, the Ministry of Health later stated that access to the vaccines does not depend on health insurance, which would allow undocumented migrants to get their shot.
+Read our blog on Poland to understand legal and practical barriers to the vaccines.

 Government guidance states that the vaccines will be available for free for undocumented migrants, and no immigration check will be carried out in the context of the vaccination.
 But migrants rights groups say that practical barriers remain, including fears over fees and data sharing with immigration enforcement, because of the UK’s longstanding “hostile environment” policy that has sown distrust and insecurity, as well as the refusal of some GPs to register patients because they can’t provide certain information like proof of address, which isn’t legally required.